 What do lessons look like?

-- Different methods are explored, modelled and discussed to depth.
-Children rehearse, reason and refine.
+Different methods are explored, modelled and discussed in depth.
+Children rehearse, reason and refine

 SEND Personalised Provision